For Primary Suppliers

 Yes.
 Through CFIF's Contributor Priority Program (CPP), Primary Suppliers can direct their contributions to specific projects that meet ERFP requirements, while maintaining full CFR compliance.
 If no qualifying directed projects are approved, funds flow to the broader CFIF pool.

-How is CFIF different from ERA's Fuel Innovation Fund?+
+How is CFIF different from other ERFPs?+

 CFIF is governed entirely by industry.
 Through the Industry Priority Forum (IPF), contributors gain a seat at the table on the technical, policy, and market issues shaping Canada's clean fuels sector.
 And CFIF is the only ERFP structuring capital to make clean fuel projects bankable to institutional lenders.